 Sometimes it’s the little things you discover along the way, that help makes a blind life easier.
 So, let’s talk about little dots, and I’m not talking about braille.
 I’m talking about “Bump-Dots”!

 My Husby actually discovered them and gave me some for Christmas.
 I must admit, I wasn’t too thrilled with this gift.
-“Really?
-What the hell do I do with these stupid things?”, I thought Well, now that I have them all over my house… I…JUST…LOVE….THEM.
+“Really?, What the hell do I do with these stupid things?”
+I thought to myself.
+Well, now that I have them all over my house – I. JUST.
+LOVE.
+THEM!

 Bump-Dots are little round polyurethane “bumps”.
 They have an adhesive on the bottom so you can stick them on things.
 They come in various shapes, and some colors.
 Quick side note… It was brought to my attention that they look like, ummm, little hard nipples.
 High beams.
 Headlights.
 Shit…typical male mind, Right?!?
 Yeah.
 Let’s move on.

 The nips…I mean, DOTS can be put on appliances, keyboards, remotes, and other things that might be difficult for a blind person to see.
 Because I can’t see a button on the microwave, or a key on the keyboard, daily life can be a bit frustrating.
 And trust me….
 No one wants to be around a frustrated blind girl!!!
 Nope!

 On The Microwave: I used to press, press, press all over the keypad hoping to hit the 1 min. spot.
 Not a big deal, just frustrating.
 Now, I have dots on the 1 min., 30 sec., and OFF buttons.
 Feel it, Press it, Bam!